MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     \dx+ azure_ai
     ```

     The meta-command output shows the `azure_ai` extension creates four schemas, multiple user-defined functions (UDFs), several composite types in the database, and the `azure_ai.settings` table.
-Other than the schemas, all object names are preceded with the schema to which they belong.
-Schemas are used to group related functions and types added by the extension into buckets.
+Other than the schemas, all object names are preceded by the schema to which they belong.
+Schemas are used to group related functions and types the extension adds into buckets.
 The table below lists the schemas added by the extension and provides a brief description of each:

     | Schema | Description |
     | ------ | ----------- |